jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 That feature (blinking chibi animation) is on my list of things to do but for now just using that generated character

+Damn I'm so tired... what I need to do is make this code simpler/reusable and then be able to pass in a flag (currently duplicated code) eg. if it's making a menu inactive it just flips the color of the line fill

+The telemetry will show the IMU live readouts and details about the pi zero 1/2 eg. cores/ram/storage/etc... just data (excuse to show something cool)

+the IMU thing I want the horizon level (it would go over a photo)

 ---

 12/21/2023